zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

           :required: true

      - The description of the payment you're creating.
-This will be shown to the consumer on their card or bank statement when possible, and in any exports you generate.
+This will be shown to the consumer on their card or bank statement when possible.
+We truncate the description automatically according to the limits of the used payment method.
+The description is also visible in any exports you generate.

-       We recommend you use the order number so that you can always link the payment to the order.
+       We recommend you use an unique identifier so that you can always link the payment to the order.
 This is particularly useful for bookkeeping.

    * - | ``redirectUrl``